Bellend bin ich aufgewacht

 19 | 10 | 2019 — 06 | 01 | 2020

 Raphaela Vogel (*1988, Nürnberg) studied at the Akademie der Bildenden Künste Nürnberg under Michael Hakimi and at the Städelschule in Frankfurt/Main under Peter Fischli.
 Her solo exhibitions have included ones at Kunsthalle Basel (2018), Berlinische Galerie (2018), Volksbühne Berlin (2017), BQ Galerie, Berlin (2016), and at Bonner Kunstverein (2015).
-Works by Raphaela Vogel will be on display at Haus der Kunst in Munich until June 30, 2019.
+Works by Raphaela Vogel were on display at Haus der Kunst in Munich till June 30, 2019.
 Raphaela Vogel lives and works in Berlin.

 As part of the exhibition, a film by the German feminist and activist Helke Sander (*1937) is being screened.
 The approximately ten-minute, black-and-white film shows a young woman climbing a construction crane in Hamburg with two small children.
 On the pamphlets that she throws down from the crane, she demands affordable housing for herself and the children.
 Sander shot the film Nr.
 1 – Aus Berichten der Wach- und Patrouillendienste against the background of a true story.
 Helke Sander’s films was one focus of the Reptrospektive at the 69th Berlinale in February 2019.

 Under the title Selbstbestimmt.
 Perspektiven von Filmemacherinnen, and curated by Deutsche Kinemathek, it explores the filmmaking of women directors during the period from 1968 to 1999.